2012 Chardon High School shooting: Perpetrator

-Thomas Michael "T. J." Lane III (born September 19, 1994) was identified as the suspect late on February 27 by authorities.
-They were reluctant to release his name, since he was a juvenile.
-But CBS News reported in the afternoon that law enforcement officials had surrounded a house belonging to Thomas M. Lane, Jr., the suspect's father.
+Thomas Michael "T. J." Lane III (born September 19, 1994) was identified as the suspect by authorities late on February 27.
+Because he was a juvenile, authorities were reluctant to release his name; however, CBS News had reported in the afternoon that law enforcement officials had surrounded a house belonging to Thomas Michael Lane Jr., the suspect's father.

 In their investigation, police also searched the home of Lane's maternal grandparents, Jack Nolan and his wife, in Chardon Township.
 Lane did not live there but frequently visited on weekends.
 The residence, along with other properties owned by the Lane family, was searched extensively on the day of the shooting.
 A nearby forest, which neighbors said the Lane children used for target practice, was also combed.

 At the time of the shooting, Lane was taking classes as a sophomore at Lake Academy, an alternative school in nearby Willoughby.
 The school, which is also known as the Lake County Educational Service Center, served 55 students in February 2012.
 They were referred there from public schools in the region because of academic or behavioral needs.
 Students who complete their educations at Lake Academy graduate with their classmates at the sending schools.

 According to student witnesses, Lane had a personal rivalry with King, one of his victims.
-Witness Nate Mueller said that King had recently started dating Lane's former girlfriend.
 Other student witnesses said that Lane appeared to aim specifically at King that morning, indicating that he was the first to be shot of the students at his table.
 The students said that King had previously threatened to beat Lane up, and that Lane had taken up weightlifting in the previous year to prepare to fight King.

 Four of the five victims at King's table were students at the Auburn Career Center, a vocational school.
-Lane and the Auburn students regularly took the same bus from Chardon to their other schools; Lake Academy was the furthest from the home school of Chardon.
+Lane and the Auburn students regularly took the same bus from Chardon to their other schools; Lake Academy was the farthest from the home school of Chardon.
 Lane had known some of the victims from middle school.

 There were rumors that a warning about the shooting had been posted on Twitter but this was not verified.
 News agencies published excerpts from the Facebook profile of a boy named "T. J. Lane".
 The profile did not give a location, but several of the user's friends were listed as being from Chardon.
 One entry in particular, dated December 30, 2011, caught attention: the last line read: "Die, all of you."
 According to a comment posted by Lane on January 20, 2012, he wrote that text as a class assignment.

-Early life

-When Lane was 3, his parents lost custody over him due to drug issues.